Log-ergodicity: A New Concept for Modeling Financial Markets: Log-Ergodic Processes in Mathematical Finance

 \subsection{Mean reversion models}

-\begin{proposition} Any stochastic process with mean reverting property is mean ergodic. \end{proposition} \begin{proof} From \cite{95,96} we know that every mean reverting stochastic process is stationary.
+\begin{proposition} Any stochastic process with mean-reverting property is mean-ergodic. \end{proposition} \begin{proof} We know that every mean-reverting stochastic process is wide-sense stationary \cite{95}.
 Let $r_t(\cdot)$ be a stochastic process with mean reversion property and $\mathbb{E}[r_t]<\infty$.
-From stationarity it follows that,
+From \ref{mm}, it follows that

-Let $\tau_0>0$ represent the time that the process $r_t$ meets it's mean along the path $\omega_0$.
-According to Poincaré recurrence theorem \cite{1} and theorem \ref{thr}, we can write
+Let $\tau_0>0$ be the time that the process $r_t$ meets its mean along the path $\omega_0$.
+According to the Poincaré recurrence theorem \cite{1} and theorem \ref{thr}, it can be written that:

-Computing the covariance of the process at the time $\tau_0$ we obtain:
+Computing the covariance of the process at the time $\tau_0$ we obtain